learningseagull/HW1-Apportionment-/README.md

 Authors:
-Mohammad Sarsour, Abyan Asad, Mehnaz Tasnim
+Mohammad Sarsour(ksn7fj), Abyan Asad, Mehnaz Tasnim

 Purpose:
 In this assignment, you will encounter a Democratic process in the United States called Apportionment.
 Apportionment refers to the process of dividing up